His Divine Grace Om Vishnupad

 We do not want wealth, we do not want property, we do not want name and fame.
-This is Mahaprabhu's Siksastakam, we sing it every day during the niyam-seva month.
+This is Mahaprabhu's Siksastakam.
+We sing it every day during the niyom-seva month.

 dhana jana ara, kavita-sundari,

-"When will I declare that I do not desire wealth, followers, erudition, beautiful women, or any other bodily pleasure?
+"When will I say that I do not want any wealth, followers, poetic talent, beautiful women, or any other bodily happiness?
 O Gaurahari!
-Birth after birth, please give me unconditional devotion to Your feet."
+Birth after birth, please give me unconditional devotion to Your holy feet."

 Bhaktivinod Thakur also sings the same thing here.
 The last line in the song to that fourth verse of Siksastakam is very nice: